braincxs/jammer/README.md

+Jammer:
-Jammer: this is a devide that can interrupt bluetooh, wifi and frequency.
+this is a devide that can interrupt bluetooh, wifi and frequency.
+This device jams things by making a lot of sounds at a certain frequency which makes devides to unable to work or function

 NOTE: THIS IS VERY ILLEGAL PLS DO NOT USE THIS IN PUBLIC